1. Skip to content

 This browser does not support the video element.

-The military claims that the Russian troops present in the country are not part of the Wagner mercenary group but rather work as training staff, helping local troops with equipment bought from Russia.
+Mali's military says that the Russian troops present in the country are not from the Wagner mercenary group but rather work as training staff, helping local troops with equipment purchased from Russia.

 But experts believe they are indeed members of Wagner.
 Me Mamadou Ismaila Konate, former justice minister of Mali, told DW that the Russians in captured or killed in battle "are attached to Wagner."